What You’ll Learn

 Here’s a quick breakdown on what you should know about the escrow process (often simply referred to as “escrow”) if you’re buying or refinancing a home:

-When it comes to real estate, there are two main types of escrow accounts: one is used to safely hold money during home purchase and refinance transactions, and the other is used throughout the course of a mortgage to manage payments for things like property taxes and homeowner’s insurance.
+When it comes to real estate, there are two main types of escrow accounts: one is used to safely hold money during home purchase and refinance transactions, and the other is used throughout the course of a mortgage to manage payments for things like property taxes, homeowner’s insurance, and mortgage insurance premiums.

 Purchase escrow accounts